magnussolution/magnusbilling7/wiki/en/modules/trunk/trunk.rst

 SMS match result
 ----------------

-| Leave it empty to not wait URL result.
-If you want wait the any success message, write here the expected result.
+| Leave it blank to not wait the provider answer.
+Or write the text that needs to consist in the providers answer to be considered SENT.